ExpressLRS/Docs/docs/quick-start/getting-started.md

 ![Guide Structure](../assets/images/PageOrder.png){ align=right }

 <br />
 This User Guide is organized to cater to both new and seasoned users of the system.
-The navigation menu on the left is arranged starting from getting the ExpressLRS Configurator installed, an Explanation of the Options available, Steps concerning the Radio and TX module, FC and Receiver setup, a "Before you Fly" page and a Troubleshooting page.
+The navigation menu on the left is arranged to start with getting the ExpressLRS Configurator installed, an Explanation of the Options available, Steps concerning the Radio and TX module, FC and Receiver setup, a "Before you Fly" page and a Troubleshooting page.

 <br clear="right" />